 As an entity of the State of Florida, UF is except from paying Florida sales tax.
 If you are charged sales tax contact the vendor and ask if they will honor our Tax Exempt status and issue a credit to your PCard.
 Vendors are not required to honor our tax exempt status but you should always ask.
 You may need to provide the vendor with a copy of our Consumer’s Certificate of Exemption.
 Some neighboring states will honor our tax exempt status.

-Receipts and other documentation are to be given to your verifiers/approvers within three days of making a charge.
+Receipts and other documentation are to be given to your verifiers/approvers within five days of making a charge.
 Verifiers/approvers are required to electronically attach documentation to transactions at the time charges are approved in myUFL.
 If they do not have the documentation they may not be able to approve your charges timely which could result in the suspension of your PCard.

 Federal Tax ID # 59-6002052